-Infinity Institute is the only Jersey City public school with 6th grade through 12th grade and serves about 260 students.
+Infinity Institute is a magnet school and the only Jersey City public school with 6th grade through 12th grade and serves about 300 students.
 Students generally enter in 6th grade and 9th grade, but there is also limited availability for students entering 7th grade and 10th grade.
 Students who complete 8th grade at Infinity are automatically promoted to 9th grade.
 Infinity was ranked as the 11th best high school in New Jersey by US News and World Report in 2021.
 Additionally, Infinity Institute was selected as an Exemplary High Performing National Blue Ribbon School for 2019.

 - 30pts OLSAT

 - 30pts PARCC

 - 30pts Report Card (4th grade + first marking period of 5th grade)

 Entering middle school students must take the OLSAT (typically in 5th grade), the same exam that is used for admissions to the AEP program.
 The OLSAT test is offered by the district, often on the first Saturday of March.
 Also considered for admissions are the students’ PARCC scores (if they come from a Jersey City public school), elementary school grades, teacher recommendations, attendance, and extracurricular activities.